greenrobot-team/objectbox-import-sqlite/README.md

 # Importing a SQLite database into ObjectBox

-This library can help importing data from a SQLite into an ObjectBox database.
+This Android library can help importing data from a SQLite into an ObjectBox database.

 To migrate your data you need to define a mapping of your SQLite database schema to ObjectBox entity classes.